FreshKit.

 Prototype

 Below is a walk-through of the mobile web interface of FreshKit.
-My priority was to optimize the navigation flow of the interface in order to make the users feels like they are navigating through an app.
+My priority was to optimize the navigation flow of the interface to make the users feel like they are navigating through an app.

 Test & Iteration

-After building the high-fidelity prototype, I had five users tested it to understand their navigation flow, and specifically how they searched through the menu page.
+After building the high-fidelity prototype, I held five users test to understand their navigation flow, and specifically how they searched through the menu page.

 Key Observations:

-100% of the users appreciated the menu page allowed them to sort through most popular dishes along with a variety of filters.
-It allows first-time users a chance to gain a quick understand of what past customers enjoyed.
+100% of the users appreciated that the menu page allowed them to sort through the most popular dishes along with a variety of filters.
+It allows first-time users a chance to gain a quick understanding of what past customers enjoyed.

 40% of the users thought it would be useful to have a confirmation button after selecting the delivery time and date.